advancedresearch/the_century_of_satire/chronology.md

 ![Reduction rules of Joker Calculus](https://github.com/user-attachments/assets/29270a84-4068-4ef7-ae5b-e73f6bbbeffb)

 *The reduction rules of Joker Calculus of two variants, where OJC is Open variant and CJC is Closed variant.
-CJC is stricter than OJC and is marked in bold.*
+CJC is stricter than OJC and is marked in bold.
+The "'" symbol marks an expression that has been pre-evaluated with current variant.*

 - A calculus for language bias based on [Platonism](#plato) and [Seshatism](#seshat)
 - Created by Daniel Fischer, William Alexander Morris and Sven Nilsen (2021)